TricksterGuy/complx/README.md

   * Can rearrange memory view, and filter out memory addresses you don't care about
   * Console which accepts input and displays output (and various warnings)
   * Can view comments from code from within simulator
-* Autograder framework lc3test which allows instructors/users to define tests in xml format and assign points (and partial credit) for each test.
+* Python bindings and a Python autograder framework via [pyLC3](https://github.com/zucchini/pyLC3)
 * Ability to extend complx via plugins
   * Currently complx ships with 5 plugins
     1. Black and white Display device
     2. Colored Display device
-    3. Random number generator that can be seeded via a write
+    3. Random number generator that can be seeded via a write to its address
     4. Plugin that changes opcode 0xD with a multiplication instruction
     5. Plugin that adds a new trap that performs division and modulus
   * Plugins can add new device registers, traps, send interrupts, and add a new instruction